edd26/arttoppaper/README.md

 - Supplementary fig 3.
 Produced with 2f3b2
 - Supplementary fig 4.
 Produced with 2f3b2
 - Supplementary fig 5.
 Produced with 2m4
+- Supplementary fig 6.
+Produced with 2f3f
 - Supplementary fig 7.
 Produced with 2gb2a
 - Supplementary fig 8.
 Produced with 12c2
 - Supplementary fig 9.
 Produced with 17g
 - Supplementary fig 10.
 Produced with 17g
 - Supplementary fig 11.
 Produced with 17g
 - Supplementary fig 12.
 Produced with 17g
 - Supplementary fig 13.
-Produced with 17h4
+Produced with 2f3hb
 - Supplementary fig 14.
-Produced with 17ig2g and 17jg2g
+Produced with 2f3hb
 - Supplementary fig 15.
-Produced with 17ig2g and 17jg2g
+Produced with 2f3hb
 - Supplementary fig 16.
-Produced with 17ig2g and 17jg2g
+Produced with 2f3hb
 - Supplementary fig 17.
-Produced with 17ig3da
+Produced with 2f3hb
 - Supplementary fig 18.
+Produced with 2f3hb
+- Supplementary fig 19.
+Produced with 2f3hb
+- Supplementary fig 20.
+Produced with 2f3hb
+- Supplementary fig 21.
+Produced with 2n3a
+- Supplementary fig 22.
+Produced with 2n3a
+- Supplementary fig 23.
+Produced with 2n3a
+- Supplementary fig 24.
+Produced with 2n3a
+- Supplementary fig 25.
+Produced with 2n3b
+- Supplementary fig 26.
+Produced with 2n3b
+- Supplementary fig 27.
+Produced with 17h4
+- Supplementary fig 28.
+Produced with 17ig2g and 17jg2g
+- Supplementary fig 29.
+Produced with 17ig2g and 17jg2g
+- Supplementary fig 30.
+Produced with 17ig2g and 17jg2g
+- Supplementary fig 31.
 Produced with 17ig3da
+- Supplementary fig 32.
+Produced with 17ig3da
-- Supplementary fig 18.
+- Supplementary fig 33.
 Produced with 17ig3da

 ### Section 17